LeipzigData/web/plugins/ld-plugin/readme.txt

 Leipzig-Data RDF database for its Wordpress site.

-Each shortcode is defined in a separate PHP file that ends with a shortcode declaration and a test that can be operated standalone from the comand line.
+Each shortcode is defined in a separate PHP file that ends with a shortcode declaration and a test that can be operated standalone from the command line.

 All shortcodes are collected in the main.php by include statements and thus can easily be switched on or off.

 == Installation and Configuration ==

-Copy this directory as subdirectory to the plugin dir of the WP site.
+Copy this directory as subdirectory to the plugin dir of the WP site and call `composer update`.
-No configuration required.